T. Don Hutto Residential Center: History

 A 2007 report entitled "Locking Up Family Values" by the Women's Refugee Commission and Lutheran Immigration and Refugee Services documented conditions in the facility.
 The detainees were women and their children - most of whom appeared to be under the age of 12.
 The report noted that most of the residents were from Central and South America.
 However, there were also Africans, Asians, Europeans, and Middle Easterners.
 Many of the families held at the Hutto facility were awaiting adjudication of their claims for relief or asylum.
 Many of these families of the families held at the former prison are charged with no offenses other than illegal entry.

 The American Civil Liberties Union filed a lawsuit against ICE in March 2007 on behalf of 10 juvenile plaintiffs that were housed in the facility at the time claiming that the standards by which they were housed was not in compliance with the government's detention standards for this population.
-The claims were, amongst other things, improper educational opportunities, not enough privacy, and substandard health care.
+The claims were, amongst other things, improper educational opportunities, inadequate privacy, and substandard health care.
 The relief being sought was the release of the plaintiffs.
 In August 2007, after the plaintiffs were no longer housed at the facility, the ACLU settled the lawsuit claiming that the situations at the facility had "significantly improved".

 In 2007, Justice Sam Sparks approved the settlement between the ACLU and ICE that greatly improved conditions for immigrant children and their families who were detained at the facility.
 Dozens of children were released with their families as a result of the settlement.
 In response to the harsh treatment of young children in T. Don Hutto, Judge Sparks established "the government would have to establish clear rules for how to detain families safely and humanely.
-And although officials at Hutto might be making changes now, he noted, didn’t Lawrence have a feeling it was merely because the defendants knew, on account of the lawsuit, that 'the hammer was coming down?"
+And although officials at Hutto might be making changes now, he noted, didn't Lawrence have a feeling it was merely because the defendants knew, on account of the lawsuit, that 'the hammer was coming down'?"
 He said that he was beginning to wonder who was in charge "out there, either C.C.A. or the government.
-It’s very troubling to me."
+It's very troubling to me."